 - Book Your Accommodation.
 Cities in Japan are sprawling and many places are booked out two or three months in advance, so many sure you research where you want to stay and get things booked before you go.
 I’ve listed the places we stayed in each city below – I loved everywhere we stayed in Japan (except our hotel in Hiroshima, which was a result of our poor planning).

 - Look up the tours and events you want to attend.
+Depending on what time of year you visit there may be different events going on.
 See if you need to book onto them before you arrive.
+Visiting Japan in winter means lots of awesome skiing and beautiful snow-capped mountains while visiting in Spring is all about the cherry blossoms.
 Japan is an incredibly popular tourist destination and many things like the tuna auction and the sumo wrestling sell out weeks in advance.
 It’s also best to check that the dates you’re going don’t coincide with a national holiday (that happened to us and EVERYTHING was closed).

 Two-Week Japan Itinerary